-A-frame small house plans Alexis is under 300 Sq.
-Ft. which means that it is a TINY A-frame shaped house that is fine for one person to actually live in it.
-It’s just a bit larger than the most popular in our list A-frame cabin “Dolores” yet it’s spacious enough for having a mini-kitchen and a bathroom on the first floor.
+A-frame tiny house Alexis is under 300 Sq.
+Ft. which means that it is a TINY A-frame-shaped house that is fine for one person to actually live in it.
+It’s just a bit larger than the most popular on our list A-frame cabin “Dolores” yet it’s spacious enough for having a mini-kitchen and a bathroom on the first floor.

 The slanted roof walls provide a “homey” cozy feeling.
 With a pretty low construction cost of $11,500, this is a really nice option for people on a budget.
 With more tiny homes-friendly communities sprouting in many areas, (for example, Austin, TX) this house can be a lot of fun to build and live in.

-5. An A-Frame with a Loft and a Deck
+8. An A-Frame small house with a Loft and a Deck

 1st Floor:480 sq. ft